 Hessinger said she will soon file an application for her younger son, Miles, who will be in kindergarten next year.

-Because the permanent Melrose campus is being rebuilt, the school has moved to a temporary campus of 40 portables behind Maximo Elementary at 4850 31st St. S, six miles from the past and future school at 1752 13th Ave.
+Because the permanent Melrose campus is being rebuilt, the school has moved to a temporary campus of 40 portables behind Maximo Elementary at 4850 31st St. S, 6 miles away from the past and future school at 1752 13th Ave.
 S.